opentecture/mindmapping/README.md

 * The mixture of 3D models along with 2D HTML text in a single scene spurred the idea for a 3D [mindmap]( https://en.wikipedia.org/wiki/Mind_map )

+## Wish list

+* Coming next with UI:
+	* Adding data to new cubes / saving data to file for reuse
+	* Polylines between data points
+* Coming next with the data
+	* Data points for file types
+	* Data points for viewers

 ## Links of Interest